da-veed/BachelorThesis/README.md

 # Project objective
 Devise a ML model for for predicting who won't be renewing their membership with a precision acceptance score of at least 80% (the performance metric and threshold might be re-evaluated after performing some EDA on the data and determining class balance).

-**Extra:** If a probability model has good performance then determine users who are within 30% - 60% chance of renewing.
+**Extra:** If a probability model meets the performance criteria mentioned above then determine users who are within 30% - 60% chance of renewing.
 Those users have the biggest potential to be converted from non-renewals to renewals.

 # Data
-General facts:
-- Data used PALMS data found in company named *Business Networking International* (BNI)
-- BNI creates local groups of entrepreneurs who form relationships and refer eachother's businesses
+- The model will be based on PALMS data which was shared with me by BNI Alberta South.
+BNI creates local groups of entrepreneurs who form relationships and refer eachother's businesses
-- Company business model: yearly membership subscription
+- BNI business model: yearly membership subscription
-- BNI groups meet on a weekly basis
 - The data isn't disclosed in this repository due to an agreement on preserving BNI members' privacy.
 - All data has been anonymized

 ## Datasets: PALMS
 - Data from 2015-01 to 2021-10 in a monthly format (82 .csv files)
-- Each months PALMS data contains information members' and chapters' performance
+- Each months PALMS data contains information about member performance

 Here are a couple of links with a legend/explanation of the PALMS data: [Link 1](https://support.bniconnect.com/hc/en-us/articles/219067027-Summary-PALMS-Report) and [Link 2](https://bniblog.co.nz/bni-core-values/accountability/palms-for-beginners/).

 ## Dataset: database_data
 General information about all members.
-Specifically useful information here are: member drop date, member renewal date,
+Specifically useful information here are: member drop date, member renewal date.

+## Dataset: dropped_members
+Contains information when a given member was dropped from the system (his subscription was cancelled).

 # Project plan
 1. [x] 1.
 Prepare for thesis